-Last year was rough year for the environment.
+Last year was rough year for the climate and the environment.
 Part of this is due to our messaging.
 Now is a time to reflect and recharge.
 What if we could be more effective in our communications?
 Imagine more members and volunteers.
 Easier fund-raising.
 More victories with legislation.

 I admit that I keep forgetting the basics, so I wrote them down to share.
 Here are my top five tips for improving your messages for 2018.
 I resolve to follow them again.